ethers-io/ethers.js/docs/v5/api/utils/abi/fragments/README.md

 #### *ethers* . *utils* . *FragmentTypes* . **full** => *string*

-This is a full human-readable string, including all parameter names, any optional modifiers (e.g. `indexed`, `public`, etc) and white-space to aid in human readabiliy.
+This is a full human-readable string, including all parameter names, any optional modifiers (e.g. `indexed`, `public`, etc) and white-space to aid in human readability.

 #### *ethers* . *utils* . *FragmentTypes* . **minimal** => *string*